vallode/vallode.com/index.md

 ---
 ---

+**Hey!** I'm Mariusz Z., also known as Vallode.
+{:.intro}

-**Hey!** I'm Mariusz Z. (Vallode), a Web Developer placed on this small pale blue dot.
+Web Developer placed on this small pale blue dot.
 I love **teaching**, problem solving, and communication.
-I am currently in stealth mode working on a non-profit organisation!
+I am currently in stealth mode working on a **non-profit** organisation!
+{:.intro}

 Reach out if you have short to medium term projects that you need help with.
 {:.intro}

 <hr>